scaleway/action-scw-secret/README.md

-# Scaleway Secret Manager get secrets action
+# Scaleway Secret Manager GitHub Action

 This action retrives secrets from Scaleway Secret Manager and inject them as environment variables.